kashav/go-url-shortener/README.md

-## redir
+## point

 > Create and manage shortened URLs with GitHub pages.

-redir lets you create, view, and manage shortened URLs.
+point lets you create, view, and manage shortened URLs.
 All pages are hosted on GitHub Pages and redirection is done with HTML5's [`http-equiv` refresh attribute](https://developer.mozilla.org/en/docs/Web/HTML/Element/meta#attr-http-equiv).

 ### Demo